VOLUNTEER WITH CHILDREN - LEARNING THE ROPES

 Volunteers can combine 2 or 3 volunteer projects during their stay in Costa Rica.
 Generally missions on animal projects (turtles and jaguars) are linked, so volunteers often opt for the combination animal + community development to gain an optimal experience.

-Volunteers have the opportunity to work in Quepos (Central Pacific coast), into a small community, developing programs for childcare or Teaching English with a group of people who had been working in the projects to guide their work.
+Volunteers have the opportunity to work in Quepos (Central Pacific coast), a small community, in developing programs for Early Childhood Development or Teaching English.

 - 18 years or over

 You must apply for this project at least 4 weeks before the start :

 - Application form to be send to email@example.com

 - Passport copy

 The non-refundable deposit payment is due within 48 hours of notice of acceptance onto the program.
 Deposits are currently €300(or equivalent) or €900 (or equivalent) for Programs costing €5000 (or equivalent) or more, or for Programs with a duration of 90 days or more.

 For Programs with a deposit of €300 or equivalent 50% of the balance will be due 16 weeks before departure and the outstanding balance must be paid by the Participant no later than 10 weeks prior to departure.
 For Programs with a deposit of €900 or equivalent 50% of the balance will be due 20 weeks before departure and the outstanding balance must be paid by the Participant no later than 12 weeks prior to departure.